-The Territorial College of Guam opened in 1952 with its curriculum supported by a library collection of 2000 volumes, housed in a Quonset hut.
-Since than, the University of Guam Robert F. Kennedy (RFK) Memorial Library, housed in the Tan Siu Lin Building, has evolved into the largest library and research facility in the Micronesia region.
-The library provides 54, 201 square feet of work and study area, and is equipped with 400 reading seats, serving the University as well as the community of Guam.
+The Territorial College of Guam was founded in 1952; in June of the same year the Territorial College of Guam Library was established in a World War II military Quonset hut in Mongmong.
+Curriculum of the College was supported by the library's initial collection of 2000 volumes consisted mainly of donations from the military and public libraries on Guam.
+Since then, the University of Guam Robert F. Kennedy (RFK) Memorial Library, housed in the Tan Siu Lin Building, has evolved into the largest library and research facility in the Micronesia region.
+The library provides 54,201 square feet of work and study area, and is equipped with 400 reading seats, serving the University as well as the community of Guam.

-Administered by the Learning Resources Director, the University of Guam RFK Memorial Library is an academic component and the central library facility of the University.
-At present, it houses over 96,456 print titles and 124,684 print holdings; 25,945 microfilm reels and 899,748 microfiche units; 1527 print serial titles, 184,844 print serial issues; and 4946 multimedia items.
-The library's web-based interfaced online catalog allows 24/7 access to students, faculty, staff and other community and regional cardholders and enrollees to the library's collection and electronic resources both on and off campus.
-Electronic database resources subscribed and licensed to the Library provide over 47,481 online journal titles and 27,318 unique titles that offer wide-ranged subjects of full-text peer-reviewed articles.
-New acquisitions and databases are selected to enhance academic quality by supporting the university community's classes, research and professional needs.
-In January 2009, a new Integrated Library system (ILS) was installed.
-The new SYMPHONY went live in February 2009.
-52 Online databases such as ARTSTOR, Asia-Studies Fulltext, Asia-Studies Humanities Fulltext, CINAHL Plus with Fulltext, EBSCO Academic Search Premier Fulltext, eHRAF World Cultures (Yale University), JSTOR Fulltext, MathSciNet, MLA International Bibliography Fulltext, NewsBank Fulltext, ProQuest Fulltext (ABI/INFORM Dateline, ABI/INFORM Global, ABI/INFORM Trade & Industry, and ProQuest Social Science Journals), PsycINFO, PsycARTICLES, and Wilson Readers Guide Fulltext, etc. are extensively used by all patrons.
+Administered by the Learning Resources Director, the University of Guam RFK Memorial Library is an academic component and the central library faculty of the University.
+At present, it houses over 98,059 print titles and 124,977 print holdings; 26,902 microfilm reels and 899,748 microfiche units; 1527 print serial titles, 187,897 print serial issues; and 5289 multimedia items.
+In January 2009, a new Integrated Library System (ILS) was installed, and the new SYMPHONY went live in February 2009.
+The library's online catalog (OCEAN) allows 24/7 access to students, faculty, staff and other community and regional cardholders and enrollees to the library collection and electronic resources both on and off campus.
+Electronic database resources subscribed and licensed to the Library provide wideranged subjects of full-text, peer-reviewed articles.
+New acquisitions and databases are selected to enhance and support the academic quality of the university's classes, research and professional needs.